Kubernetes OIDC Authentication

 Audit Logs

-By default, Banyan batches Kube events once every 5 minutes and displays the single event in the Events Log Viewer.
+By default, CSE batches Kube events once every 5 minutes and displays the single event in the Events Log Viewer.
 Expand the audit event to view all of the commands captured in the batched event.

 Common Issues